WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ### Coinjoin change

-In some few cases, especially for the wealthiest user of a coinjoin, there will be a `anonymity score 1` output in a coinjoin transaction.
+In some few cases, especially for the wealthiest user of a coinjoin, there will be an `anonymity score 1` output in a coinjoin transaction.
 Eventhough it is not trivial to link those to the inputs of the same user, they should be handled with care.
 Wasabi will not automatically spend those change coins in a payment, but instead register them again in a future coinjoin round.